khalled01/khalled01.github.io/_posts/2025-10-03-Implementing-Security-Policies.md

 Security policies are crucial for any organization as they provide a structured approach to:

-- Protect sensitive information
+- Protecting sensitive information
-- Ensure the integrity and availability of resources
+- Ensuring the integrity and availability of resources
-- Maintain trust with clients, partners, and stakeholders
+- Maintaining trust with clients, partners, and stakeholders

 ## Key Reasons Why Security Policies Are Important